 He even began building his radio technology at home – including a 125-foot antenna which he erected in his parent’s yard.

 The battle for the airwaves left the two men as bitter rivals.
-Armstrong even had issues trying to convince the world that he was the original creator of FM radio.
+Armstrong even had issues trying to convince the world that he was the original FM creator.

 Armstrong spent approximately 21 years in and out of courts in his pursuit of better radio technology for the masses.
 In the meantime, he also continued to innovate, delivering solutions to countless problems with radio technology.

-When Armstrong eventually introduced the FM radio to the world in 1933, customers and listeners were blown away by its rich, clear quality.
+When Armstrong eventually introduced the FM bandwidth to the world in 1933, customers and listeners were blown away by its rich, clear quality.

-When he lobbied to the FCC to create his FM broadcast spectrum between 42 and 50 MHz, Armstrong may have assumed that his troubles were soon to being over.
+When he lobbied to the FCC to create his FM broadcast spectrum between 42 and 50 MHz, Armstrong may have assumed that his troubles were soon to be over.

 Though most of his next steps were funded by his own money, Armstrong built an experimental tower in New Jersey for $300,000, and he began manufacturing the receivers that would pick up FM technology.

-Everyone who heard the FM radio frequency was astounded by its potential.
+Everyone who heard FM radio stations was astounded by their potential.
 These unique broadcasts could deliver something so much better than anyone had ever heard before.

 In 1954, Edwin Armstrong jumped to his death from his apartment in New York City, found on the thirteenth floor.
 Though his tale ended in tragedy, Edwin Armstrong has remained one of the most important people in radio history to date.